Skip to Main Content

 Broadly, you will need to include a statement about Rights Retention:

-• when you are publishing in a subscription-only journal (ie where the content is made available only to subscribers), and that journal would otherwise require an embargo period, before permitting Open Access.
+• when you are publishing in a subscription-only journal (ie where the content is made available only to subscribers) and that journal would otherwise require an embargo period before permitting Open Access to the accepted manuscript.

-• when you are publishing in a hybrid journal not covered by a Read and Publish transitional deal, and that journal would otherwise require an embargo period, before permitting open access.
+• when you are publishing in a hybrid journal not covered by a publisher agreement, and that journal would otherwise require an embargo period before permitting open access.
 A hybrid journal is one where some of the content is published open access but some is only available to subscribers.

 You should use the following text: